puppetlabs/puppet/references/types/file.md

 `puppet:///modules/<MODULE NAME>/<FILE PATH>`

-This will fetch a file from a module on the Puppet master (or from a local module when using Puppet apply).
+This will fetch a file from a module on the Puppet server (or from a local module when using Puppet apply).
 Given a `modulepath` of `/etc/puppetlabs/code/modules`, the example above would resolve to `/etc/puppetlabs/code/modules/<MODULE NAME>/files/<FILE PATH>`.